VasinkaD/DAMN/README.md

 # Device-Agnostic Super-Resolution Imaging with Deep Learning

 This repository provides data and supplementary material for the paper **Device-Agnostic Super-Resolution Imaging with Deep Learning**, by Dominik Vašinka, Filip Juráň, Jaromír Běhal, and Miroslav Ježek.
 The paper is currently being prepared and will be available on arXiv. <br>
 The repository is currently being developed; please await its completion.

 In addition to this GitHub repository, the device-agnostic model and an experimental dataset are stored at the Zenodo repository due to their size.

 ## The repository structure:
 ### Figure 2
-The "Figure 2" folder contains Jupyter notebooks and a supporting file with the Python function definitions necessary to recreate the graph depicted in Fig. 2 of the publication.
+The "Figure 2" folder contains Jupyter notebooks, and a supporting file with the Python function definitions, necessary to recreate the graph depicted in Fig. 2 of the publication.
 I.e., the dependence of mean absolute error on the emitter power, the width of the point spread function, the concentration of emitters, and the point spread function shape. <br>
 Namely:
 - "Fig_2_Data_generation.ipynb" generates and saves a simulated dataset for each panel of the Fig. 2
 - "Fig_2_Method_evaluation.ipynb" uses these generated datasets to evaluate the performance of the deep learning model and the Richardson-Lucy algorithm